Marco Del Negro, Daniel Herbst,* and Frank Schorfheide

 The forecasts of the SWπ-FF-Current specification, which uses 2008:Q4 observations on spreads and the fed funds rate, are a completely different story.
 The model produces about the same forecast as the Blue Chip for 2008:Q4.
 Considering that the agents in the laboratory DSGE economy had not seen Federal Reserve Chairman Bernanke and Treasury Secretary Paulson on TV painting a dramatically bleak picture of the U.S. economy–which the Blue Chip forecasters likely did see–we regard this as a small achievement.
 But the main lesson may be that structural models can actually produce decent forecasts as long as you’re using appropriate information.

-*Daniel Herbst is an assistant economist at the Federal Reserve Bank of New York; Frank Schorfheide is a professor of economics at the University of Pennsylvania.
+*Daniel Herbst is an assistant economist at the Federal Reserve Bank of New York; Frank Schorfheide is a professor of economics at t

 The views expressed in this post are those of the authors and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.
 Any errors or omissions are the responsibility of the authors.